RamonFCerezo/RamonFCerezo/README.md

 <h2> About Me </h2>
 <p> My name is Ramón Fernández and I am a Data Scientist from Madrid, Spain.
 I am a very curious person, always in touch with the new technologies.
 Although I studied Journalism, I found my passion in Data Science when I discovered it in the football world.</p>
 <p> I'm a recent graduate of the Data Science Bootcamp in The Bridge, where I completed an intensive program in data science and analytics.
-With a background in communication, I've always been interested in how data can be used to inform decision-making and tell compelling stories.
+I've always been interested in how data can be used to inform decision-making and tell compelling stories.
 Throughout my education, I've gained expertise in statistics, programming, and data visualization, and have completed several projects demonstrating my skills in these areas.</p>

 <h2> Interests </h2>
 <ul>